paulbutcher/ScalaMock/new_homepage_src/_user_guide/061_sharing_scalatest.md

 # Sharing mocks and expectations in ScalaTest

-Sometimes multiple test cases need to work with the same mocks (and more generally - the same fixtures: files, sockets, database connections, etc.).
-There are many techniques to avoid duplicating the fixture code across test cases in ScalaTest, but ScalaMock recommends and officially supports these two:
+Sometimes multiple test cases need to work with the same mocks (and more generally, the same fixtures: files, sockets, database connections, etc.).
+There are many techniques to avoid duplicating fixture code across test cases in ScalaTest, but ScalaMock recommends and officially supports these two:

-* *isolated tests cases* - clean and simple, recommended when all test cases have the same or very similar fixtures
+* *isolated tests cases*: clean and simple, recommended when all test cases have the same or very similar fixtures
-* *fixture contexts* - more flexible, recommended for complex test suites where single set of fixtures does not fit all test cases
+* *fixture contexts*: more flexible, recommended for complex test suites where a single set of fixtures does not fit all test cases

 ## Isolated test cases

-If you mix `org.scalatest.OneInstancePerTest` trait into a `Suite`, each test case will run in its own instance of the suite class and therefore each test will get a fresh copy of the instance variables.
+If you mix the `org.scalatest.OneInstancePerTest` trait into a `Suite`, each test case will run in its own instance of the suite class and therefore each test will get a fresh copy of the instance variables.

 This way in the suite scope you can:

 * declare instance variables (e.g. mocks) that will be used by multiple test cases and
 * perform common test case setup (e.g. set up some mock expectations).

-Because each test cases has fresh instance variables different test cases do not interfere with each other.
+Because each test cases has fresh instance variables, different test cases do not interfere with each other.

 ```scala
 import org.scalatest.OneInstancePerTest